 The Olympus 12-40mm F/2.8 Pro was my first Olympus lens.

-Before you read through, please notice that the Olympus 12-40mm F/2.8 Pro was released in 2013 together with the first version of their EM1 body.
+The Olympus 12-40mm F/2.8 Pro was released in 2013 together with the first version of their EM1 body.
 It was the first Olympus lens in the Pro line.

 Superbly built with a fast constant aperture zoom, this lens is built for professional use and sits at the heart of Olympus’s Pro line.

 The 12-40mm F/2.8 lens is very important in the Micro Four Thirds world because it convinced many professionals to “Jump the fence” and move away from Full Frame systems, or at the very least make of micro four thirds systems a viable option for certain types of work.

 Many photographers have panic attacks if you ask them to grab a micro four thirds system and show up to a professional shooting.

 But with a very small camera body, only slightly larger than a smartphone and a lens like this, thanks to its build quality and design (and of course specs) you won’t have problems in being taken seriously by your clients.